davidixon/davidixon.github.io/books.md

 7) *The Shining* by Stephen King ★★★★☆ 2/1

 8) *The Mastermind: Drugs.
 Empire.
 Murder.
 Betrayal.* by Evan Ratliff ★★★★☆ 2/8

+Books read in previous years [can be seen on Goodreads](https://www.goodreads.com/review/list/2753148?shelf=read).
+I'll eventually add them to this page.